michaelnisi/manger/README.md

 ## additional exports

-The **manger** module decorates the exported `Manger` constructor with some convencience functions for querying.
+The **manger** module decorates the exported `Manger` constructor with some convenience functions for querying.

 ### manger.query(url, since, etag, force)